 hudson.security.HudsonPrivateSecurityRealm.ID_REGEX system property to a regular expression that will be used instead to determine whether a given user name is valid.

-The agent to master security subsystem ensures that the Jenkins master is protected from maliciously configured agents.
+The agent to controller security subsystem ensures that the Jenkins controller is protected from maliciously configured agents.
 Learn more.